illusion0001/illusion0001.github.io/_posts/2021-02-10-t1r-improve-loading.md

 ---
 layout: post
-title: "Improved loading for The Last of Us Remastered"
+title: "Improved Loading for The Last of Us Remastered"
+subtitle: "Long Loading screens are things of the past."
-subtitles: "Long loading screens are things of the past."
+excerpt: "Long Loading screens are things of the past."
 categories: Patches
 tags: tlou ps4 patches bugfix
 ---

-Long loading screens are things of the past.

-***

 *TL;DR - if you are not interested in an in-depth overview of how the patch was made, scroll down to the [**Patch**](https://illusion0001.github.io/patches/2021/02/10/t1r-improve-loading.html#patch) section for a download link.*